maikeldotuk/MonzoSaver/README.md

 ## Requirements
-* You ave node and npm installed.
+* You have node and npm installed.
 * The computer you're using is connected to the internet by the time the utility runs.
-* You know your Monzo API access codes (https://developer.monzo.com).
+* You know your Monzo API access codes (https://developers.monzo.com/).
 * Basic knowledge of what a cron job is.

-## Note
+## How to run it

-In order for it to run as you intend it to do you'll need a scheduler, either cron, supervisor or whichever scheduler flavour you prefer.
+In order for it to run whenever you want you'll need a scheduler.
+As cron is fairly simple below there are details of using it with it

 1. Clone it to a computer or server with permanent access to internet.
 2. Run **npm install**